SDG Components Bel-Air RL Steel Review

-The SDG Bel-Air Steel is the least expensive saddle in our test selection, and we put it up against a number of more expensive competitors for comparison.
+The SDG Bel-Air Steel is the least expensive saddle in our test selection, and we put it up against several more costly competitors for comparison.
 In addition to being affordable, it also proved to be quite comfortable, and testers had no complaints about sitting on this saddle for extended periods while testing.
 Read on to find out how this affordable saddle compared to rest of the field.

 Comfort was by far the Bel-Air Steel's best attribute.
 This was primarily due to the saddle's rounded side to side profile, with a cradled shape from tip to tail and a pronounced rise back to the tail.
 This provided a very supportive and comfortable platform to rest your sit bones.
 It also has a generous amount of soft to medium density padding as well as a long but shallow anatomical groove for added comfort.

 When viewed from the side, you can easily see the cradled shape and rise to the tail of the saddle.
 The sides of the saddle near the middle drop down abruptly, and as the saddle goes back towards the tail, it rises and flattens out the wings creating more of a platform.

 From the nose of the saddle, you can see the rounded side to side profile, anatomical channel, and supportive tail.

 The overall comfort of the Bel-Air Steel enhanced this saddle's climbing performance.
 Testers had no qualms about spending time seated pedaling on this saddle.
 The shape of the saddle provided a nice, powerful platform, and the density of the padding proved to feel quite efficient from a power transfer standpoint.